The vaccination centre

-My GP surgery sent me to Wycombe Wanderers FC ground.
-The mass vaccination centre is set up here.
+Wycombe Wanderers FC ground was where the mass vaccination centre is located and where my GP sent me for my Covid Jab P2.
 After pulling into the car park, a volunteer dressed in a Hi-Viz coat, donning a face mask and hat, who looked like he was loitering in the car park entrance, directed me to a parking spot.
 He told me which lettered door to go through.
 No need to worry about the need to park in an accessible parking space.
 This I only need space to allow me to assemble my wheelchair next to my driver’s door.
-I would be happy to park a mile away and push to the vaccination centre – get a bit of exercise – just as long as I have space to get in and out.
+I would be happy to park a mile away and push to the vaccination centre – get a bit of exercise, I can use my skills – just as long as I have space to get in and out.
 Which I luckily had.

+I’m sitting in the car at Wycombe Wanderers FC the mass vaccination centre.
 The clock next to the door says I have a five-minute wait till I can go in.
-The volunteer parking attendant told me which door I had to go in said not to get out of my car till two or three minutes before my allocated time.
+The volunteer parking attendant who told me which door I had to go in said not to get out of my car till two or three minutes before my allocated time.
 I reckon I can assemble my wheelchair and get in it, from the car, in under two minutes in a rush, but I am not keen on rushing.
 This can cause mistakes.
 If a wheel slips from my grip and calmly rolls away, where does that leave me?
-Not being able to get out of the car, that’s where!

 The timekeeper manually turns the hands, and I can see it’s my time.
 I get a little anxious and wonder if I should already be out of the car?

-I made my way across the car park towards the door.
+I made my way across the car park towards the door of the vaccination centre.
 There was another voluntary soldier in his hi-vis jacket standing in front of the door, and he lowers a dispenser of clear hand sanitiser.
 I duly turn my chair to the side to not roll off the slight incline to the entrance and hold my hands up.
-I received a squirt and thanked him for rubbing my hands together – I cannot move during this procedure.
+I received a squirt and thanked him while rubbing my hands together – I cannot move during this procedure.

-The door is opened for me, and I reach for the wheels to propel myself into the vaccination centre.
+The door vaccination centre door is opened for me, and I reach for the wheels to propel myself into the vaccination centre.
 Now I have dirty hands!
-I am sitting at a desk to be given my paperwork by a team of masked volunteers, who directed me to a waiting chair opposite a nurses station, one of about four.
+I am sitting at a desk to be given my paperwork by a team of masked volunteers, who then direct me to a waiting chair opposite a nurses station, one of about four.
 I have my own chair!

 I feel nothing from the jab.
 There was more discomfort from her pushing the Micropore tape into my fibrous meat to hold the cotton wool.